idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

-In :lname:`Idio`\ -land we can check that both *-ref* and *-set!* primitives exist -- after all, someone might deem modifying a :samp:`struct {foo}` a poor move and have removed ``struct-stat-set!`` -- but the auto-generated :file:`libc-api.idio` doesn't know that:
+In :lname:`Idio`\ -land we can check that both *-ref* and *-set!* primitives exist -- after all, someone might deem modifying a :samp:`struct {foo}` a poor move and have removed ``struct-stat-set!`` -- but the auto-generated :file:`lib/libc-api.idio` doesn't know that:

 .. code-block:: idio
-   :caption: :file:`libc-api.idio`
+   :caption: :file:`lib/libc-api.idio`

    if (and (function? struct-stat-ref)
 	   (function? struct-stat-set!)) {